jackw01/led-control/README.md

 5. Configure a music visualizer effect in LedFx.

 While sACN receiver mode is enabled, the LED refresh rate is determined by your sACN server.
 There may be noticeable latency when using sACN on congested networks or if other software on the Raspberry Pi is using its network hardware; this is a known limitation of sACN.

+### HomeKit Accessory Protocol Support (Experimental)
+The brightness and on/off state of LEDControl can be controlled through Apple HomeKit.
+Run LEDControl with the `--hap` command line flag and a setup code will be printed for manually pairing in the Apple Home app.

 ### Pixel Mapping
 LEDControl supports pixel mapping, which allows 2- and 3-dimensional animation patterns to be mapped to any physical arrangement of LEDs.
 Currently, pixel mappings can only be specified with a JSON file containing an array of points representing the positions of each LED, using the `--pixel_mapping_json` command line argument. `--led_count` does not need to be specified when pixel mapping is used.
 The points must be in the same order that the correresponding LEDs are connected, and the units used to define the pixel mapping do not matter (negative and floating-point values are allowed).